fehler/scratch/trust/trust.md

 Kick off with some context about the importance of trust as a commodity in business.
 Maybe a quote by Drucker?

-Benefits if an open, honest and transparent culture.
-Pay off is in the long term.
+Stress the benefits of an open, honest and transparent culture, which pays off is in the long term.

 End this section on Facebook…?
-(Contextualises image.)
+(It contextualises the image.)

 Facebook’s launch of Portal – and the subsequent backlash the product received on social media – is evidence of how a breach of trust can erode brand loyalty in a manner that can rapidly spiral out of control.
+Why?
+Because the business abused the trust of its customers.

-The business’s handling of the Cambridge Analytica scandal – particularly the initial silence of its CEO, Mark Zuckerberg – eroded trust in the brand.
+Facebook’s handling of the Cambridge Analytica scandal – particularly the reticence of Mark Zuckerberg, Facebook’s CEO to step up and accept some responsibility – eroded trust in the brand.

+This, compounded with earlier reports that Zuckerberg had branded Facebook’s customers, “dumb f_cks,” for trusting the business with their data (http://bit.ly/fbdumbfucks), added up to a culture of disregard and – as these things have a habit of doing – came back to haunt the business.
+Facebook, of course, is not alone….

 Google Minus